gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_project_manager.rst

 .. code-block:: sh

-     gnatmake -Plogging.gpr
+     gprbuild -Plogging.gpr
-     gnatmake -Pbuild.gpr
+     gprbuild -Pbuild.gpr

 All :file:`ALI` files will also be copied from the object directory to the library directory.
-To build executables, *gnatmake* will use the library rather than the individual object files.
+To build executables, *gprbuild* will use the library rather than the individual object files.

 Library projects can also be useful to describe a library that needs to be used